 What is the foundation of Canada's political system?

 Canada's political system is based on that of the United Kingdom.
-It is a constitutional monarchy, composed of the Queen of Canada, who is officially represented by the Governor General (or by a lieutenant-governor at the provincial level), the Senate and the House of Commons.
+It is a constitutional monarchy, composed of the King of Canada, who is officially represented by the Governor General (or by a lieutenant-governor at the provincial level), the Senate and the House of Commons.

 Overcoming Canada's Geography